wriley/DayZBanditAI/README.md

 		"  	if(vehicle _x != _x && !(vehicle _x in _safety) && (typeOf vehicle _x) != ""ParachuteWest"" && ((vehicle _x getVariable [""Sarge"",0] != 1) && (vehicle _x getVariable [""DZAI"",0] != 1))) then {" \n

+	You will need to manually enable helicopter patrols by editing dzai_config.sqf and setting DZAI_aiHeliPatrols = true;

 6. A small edit to your BattlEye filters is needed.
 Inside your BattlEye folder, edit your addmagazinecargo.txt.
 Locate the line that reads:

 		"5=ItemRadio"